 The urban doctor cares about quality patient care as well.
 But their challenges are different, mainly because they do want to serve their patient better.
 They also have to look at things across all departments of the hospital.
 It’s not just a decision for their patients.
 This usually also means there are many more decision-makers and stakeholders.
 Be sure you can address each one.

 These are only a few of how you to approach sales for urban versus rural physicians.
 There are many opportunities to leverage, and you can do just that with better search and targeting tools, like those from Carevoyance.
 When you partner with Carevoyance, you’ll enjoy workflows and tools that enable smarter healthcare prospecting.
-Get in touch today to schedule a free demo!

 About the Author